Steve Cortes

-Steve Cortes (born January 5, 1972) is an American political commentator, media personality, and former financial strategist known for his advocacy of America First politics and his support for Donald Trump.
-He has worked as a broadcaster for major networks including Fox News, CNN, CNBC, and Newsmax, and was a senior adviser on Trump's 2016 and 2020 presidential campaigns, where he played a prominent role in Hispanic outreach.
+Steve Cortes (born January 5, 1972) is an American political commentator and former financial market strategist.
+He has worked as a broadcaster and contributor for several television networks, including CNBC, CNN, Fox News and Newsmax.
+Cortes served as a senior adviser and communications spokesman during Donald Trump’s 2016 and 2020 presidential campaigns, with a particular focus on Hispanic outreach.

-Cortes is also the founder of the conservative advocacy group League of American Workers and a senior political advisor for CatholicVote.
-He is the author of two books, Against the Herd and Bad Hombres, and remains an active voice in conservative politics.
+He is the founder and president of the conservative advocacy organization League of American Workers and serves as a senior political adviser and spokesman for CatholicVote.
+He is also the author of Against the Herd (2011) and Bad Hombres (2024).